yadavayush7028/Sentiment-Analysis-of-Financial-News-Headlines-with-Deep-Learning/README.md

-## Sentiment Analysis of Financial New Headlines using Deep Learning.
+## Sentiment Analysis of Financial News Headlines using Deep Learning.